umlaeute/pd-svn2git/02.analysis/README.md

 the current plan is, to extract all directory changes from the logfiles, and do some manual(!) inspection of this info.

+## authors
+extracting authors from SVN-log and creating an AUTHORS file suitable for the migration, with a format similar to

+	uid: John Doe <uid@users.sourceforge.net>

+(let's use the sourceforge address, as it doesn't disclose any more information than is already available).

+	$ ./getauthors.sh > AUTHORS.txt

 ## which directories have changed?
 since `svn log` does not provide this info, we need to do it ourselves.